 - As a meal replacement or between meal snack.

 - Post workout

 Creatine – Make sure you get creatine monohydrate, and not some weird proprietary blend bullshit.
-A lot of companies try to throw in a bunch of additives, and then sell it for 4 times as much, but your basic, effective creatine monohydrate will be fairly inexpensive.
+A lot of companies try to throw in a bunch of additives, and then sell it for 4 times as much, but your basic, effective creatine monohydrate will be fairly inexpensive, and ruthlessly effective

 - After your workout in your post workout shake.

 Vitamin C – You probably don’t get enough of this, and it’s good for everything from curing scurvy, to boosting your immune system, to helping you recover after a hard workout.

 - In the morning or evening.
 To help you remember, keep pills by your toothbrush so you take them when you brush you teeth.

 Vitamin D: You also probably don’t get enough of this.
 Doctors in Seattle literally stopped testing people because they were just like “Yea, there’s a 100% chance you’re deficient.
 Buy pills, take 5000 iu’s per day”.

 When I was sick I would take double or triple that for a few days, and it seemed to help things clear up.